WELCOME

 An Uncanny Landscape

 Uncanny experiences happen all the time.
-Most people can tell of their own encounter with an eerie moment or two – the reluctance to enter the room at the top of the stairs, or a premonition about the arrival of an unexpected visitor, or a feeling of unease when confronted by a clown or a puppet, maybe.
-They don’t seem to trouble us much, these experiences – a shiver down the spine and they’re filed away with the rest of the day’s events.
+Most people can tell of their own encounter with an eerie moment or two – the reluctance to enter the room at the top of the stairs, or a premonition about the arrival of an unexpected visitor perhaps.
+They don’t seem to trouble us much – a shiver down the spine and they’re filed away with the rest of the day’s events.

-The uncanny continues to unsettle me.
-It seems to be interwoven with common experience, but at the same time invisible, or at least little discussed.
-So I thought that in this blog I’d look at how the novels, films, images, sounds, and even created objects that make up our popular culture deal with uncanny experiences, events, and situations, and try to understand how the uncanny moment is created.
+The uncanny continues to unsettle.
+It’s interwoven with common experience, but at the same time invisible, or at least little discussed.
+So I thought that in this blog I’d look at how the novels, films, images, sounds, and even created objects that make up our popular culture deal with uncanny experiences, events and situations, and perhaps try to shed a little light on the topic.

 Here’s the blog.